Who were the Deepcut four?

 Pte James was found dead with a bullet through her forehead in woodland outside the barracks in November 1995.

 Did she kill herself?
-The Army said she had killed herself but a first inquest in December 1995 recorded an open verdict.
+The Army said she did, but a first inquest in December 1995 recorded an open verdict.

 That verdict was quashed by the High Court and a second inquest was held in 2016, when coroner Brian Barker QC ruled her death was suicide.